jd-boyd/python-lzo/README.md

 # Notes

-The Windows version is tested.

-It is not currently continuously tested on OSX, but that is coming.
+Wheels are built with [cibuildwheel](https://cibuildwheel.readthedocs.io/) on GitHub Actions.
+Tests are run for all combinations of platform and Python version that it can run tests for.

 # Releasing

-1. Update version in `setup.py` and the `MODULE_VERSION` define in `lzomodule.c`.
+1. Update version in `pyproject.toml` and the `MODULE_VERSION` define in `lzomodule.c`.
 1. Update NEWS.
 1. Tag with new release.